 Here you can access information related to NIC positions at the JWC and NCI Agency CSU in Stavanger, Norway and NEC CCIS SSC in Kolsås, Norway.

 The need for continuity in essential activities, together with factors such as the cost of training military personnel for skills already available in the civilian market, contribute to a need for civilian manpower as an important part of NATO's military structure.
 NICs work along-side their military colleagues in functions such as finance, human resource management, communications and information systems, training, administration and linguistics.

-There are two categories of staff employed by JWC which are broken down into a number of grades:
+Staff employed by JWC are broken down into a number of grades:

-- A grades are professional-level posts, such as: Information Systems Engineers, Finance Officers, Personnel Officer etc.
+- NATO grades 15, 17 and 20 (A grades) are professional-level posts, such as: Information Systems Engineers, Finance Officers, Personnel Officer etc.

-B grades are typically technicians or assistants, such as: Information Systems Technicians, Finance Assistants, Administrative Assistants etc.
+NATO grades 8, 10 and 12 (B grades) are typically technicians or assistants, such as: Information Systems Technicians, Finance Assistants, Administrative Assistants etc.